MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-government/includes/1-introduction.md

 - Knowledge of basic cloud computing terms and concepts
 - Familiarity with Azure and the Azure portal
-- Be a member of an eligible US government agency or their partner
+- Be a member of a US government agency or their partner